 SAVIOR OF NOTHING

-SYSTEMS AND GAMEPLAY DESIGN - EIGHT MONTHS - SUMMER TO FALL 2019
+SYSTEMS AND GAMEPLAY DESIGN - ONGOING - AUGUST 2020 TO PRESENT

 Savior of Nothing is a first-person shooter where the player must use the scrap they receive from defeating increasingly difficult waves of enemies to purchase weapons, weapon parts, and shields to hold out for as long as they can.
-Between the 4 gun types and the 5 variants of gun parts, there are 110,592 unique combinations - not counting quality variants of the same part!
-This project is also paired with a Systems Design Document (included at the bottom of this page) outlining a theoretical long-term design for future deveopment, including monetization, progression, and more.
+Between the 4 gun types and the 5 variants of gun parts, there are 110,592 unique combinations - and that's not counting rarity variants of the same part!
+This project is also paired with a Systems Design Document (included at the bottom of this page) outlining a theoretical long-term design for future development, including monetization, progression, and more.

 My main goal with Savior of Nothing was to spend a lot of time learning how to manage this large of a system without having balance or scope issues.
 There were a couple ways I managed this: First, since gun part types have to be equipped in specific slots.
 This prevents some combinations from occurring: a Reliable Receiver and a Anti-Material Receiver cannot be equipped at the same time.
 Second, I made sure that gun parts of the same rarity had roughly the same impact on stats by calculating the total percentage change they applied.
 When combined with a basic rarity drop system, this meant that while there was still randomness in how powerful of a weapon you could build, rarity tiers helped keep that predictable and controllable.